 Promptness to school is very important.
-Students are admitted to homeroom class at 8:45 AM.
-All students must report directly to homeroom upon arrival.
-Students arriving after 9:15 AM are considered tardy and must report to the office with their parents to pick up a class admittance slip before going to the classroom.
-Students are considered absent if they arrive to school after 12:30 PM or leave prior to this time.
-No staff will be on outside or hallway duty after 9:15 AM.
+Students are admitted to homeroom class at 8:45 a.m.
+All students must report directly to homeroom upon arrival (if not getting breakfast.)
+Students arriving after 9:15 a.m. are considered tardy and must report to the office with their parents to pick up a class admittance slip before going to the classroom.
+Students are considered absent if they arrive to school after 12:30 p.m. or leave prior to this time.
+No staff will be on outside duty or hallway duty after 9:15 a.m.